hiddenlayerai/hiddenlayer-sdk-java/docs/BREAKING_CHANGES_v2.0.0.md

 # Breaking Changes: v1.1.1 to v2.0.0

-This document outlines the breaking changes introduced in version 2.0.0 of the HiddenLayer Java SDK, comparing the release-please branch (`release-please--branches--main--changes--next`) with tag `v1.1.1`.
+This document outlines the breaking changes introduced in version 2.0.0 of the HiddenLayer Java SDK.

 ## Overview